-Nowadays it seems that the only thing more expensive than shipping costs is the cost of warehousing, and in no place is the need for cost-efficient warehousing more critical than in New York and New Jersey.
+Nowadays it seems that the only thing more expensive than shipping costs is the cost of warehousing, and in no place is the need for cost-efficient warehousing more critical than in pricey real estate markets of New York and New Jersey.
 With over 1000 warehouses in our network, finding affordable warehouse locations in NY and NJ has never been easier.

 What Are The Top Warehousing Locations in NY & NJ?

 Nearly 30 million people live in New York and New Jersey.
 When you combine their populations, New York and New Jersey are the most populated metropolitan areas in the United States.